JalaliLabUCLA/phycv-cuda/README.md

 # PhyCV-CUDA

 Welcome to PhyCV-CUDA!
 This is the CUDA/C++ version of the [PhyCV (Physics-inspired Computer Vision) library](https://github.com/JalaliLabUCLA/phycv/).
 It is specifically optimized for edge devices with NVIDIA GPUs.
 This repo is developed by [Jalali-Lab](https://photonics.ucla.edu/) @ UCLA.
+You can find the poster presented in NVIDIA GTC 2024 [here](assets/GTC_2024_Poster.pdf).

 ## Introduction